top of page

 Doug Allen, CD, SEP, MSW, RSW

-Doug is a Trauma Therapist who specializes in the Nervous System.
 His experience in trauma started off during his 20-year career in the Canadian Armed Forces Infantry.
 He has personal experience with peacetime and combat operations.
 His formal trauma training background is Somatic Experiencing and Therapeutic Enactment, for which he now takes on a mentorship role.
 He has developed Nervous System Recalibration, designed to not regulate but to regain agency of our own body's reaction to stress and recalibrate it to more appropriately match the current environment we are in.
 This is key for people who work in high stress environments but who also want to be able to take the uniform off at the end of the day or after retirement.

 Karen Cox, MSW, RSW

-Family Liaison Officers for ill, injured, and fallen soldiers of the Canadian Forces.
+Karen started her career in Health Education and branched out to the social work field in the 1990s.
+Her experience runs the gamut from education in schools, child protection, sexual health, LGBTQ2S issues, family relationships, chronic illness, grief, peer support, and trauma.
+She served as one of the first Family Liaison Officers for ill, injured, and fallen soldiers of the Canadian Forces.
 She returned to the Annapolis Valley from abroad (i.e. Toronto) in 2017, as a clinical social worker for DND and, continues to do so in private practice.

 Karen is certified as a clinical trauma specialist and has training in DBT, SE, EFT, IFS, and EMDR.
 Her work with couples is informed by Gottman, Emotion-Focused Therapy, and she is continuing advanced training using the developmental model through the Couples Institute.
 She is a licensed facilitator for Mindfulness-Based Chronic Pain Management and is involved in the development of a nationwide association.
-Karen ibrings her experience as a facilitator of peer support training with Survivors of Abuse Recovering (SOAR), and She is eager to grow with the AGTTC through continued sharing and learning.
+Karen brings her experience as a facilitator of peer support training with Survivors of Abuse Recovering (SOAR), and She is eager to grow with the AGTTC through continued sharing and learning.

 Brock Caldwell, MEd, RCT, CCC